AnnasMazhar/PyPerfOptimizer/docs/test_results/optimization_case_studies.md

 | Database Query Count | 423,000 | 1,450 | 99.7% |
 | CPU Utilization | 27% (inefficient) | 89% (efficient) | 229.6% |

-The VP of Data Engineering commented:

-> "The insights from PyPerfOptimizer changed our approach to performance optimization.
-Previously, we were making educated guesses about bottlenecks.
-With the multi-faceted profiling, we could see exactly where time was being spent, how memory was being used, and which specific lines of code needed attention.
-This enabled us to make targeted, high-impact changes rather than broad optimizations that might not address the root causes."

 ## Case Study 3: Machine Learning Training Pipeline